stymid/currency-converter/README.md

    cd currency-converter
    ```

-Install the dependencies:
+2. Install the dependencies:
    npm install

-Create a .env file in the root directory and add your API key:
+3. Create a .env file in the root directory and add your API key:

    REACT_APP_API_KEY=your_api_key_here

-Running the Application
+### Running the Application

-To start the application, run:
+to start the application, run:
 npm start

 The application will be available at http://localhost:3000.

-Usage
+### Usage

-Enter the amount you want to convert.
+- Enter the amount you want to convert.
-Click the toggle button to switch between Toman to Dollar and Dollar to Toman.
+- Click the toggle button to switch between Toman to Dollar and Dollar to Toman.
-Click the “Convert” button to see the result.
+- Click the “Convert” button to see the result.

-API Key
+### API Key

 To use this application, you need to obtain an API key from Navasan.
 Follow these steps:

-Go to Navasan.
+- Go to Navasan.
-Sign up for an account.
+- Sign up for an account.
-Generate a free API key.
+- Generate a free API key.
-Add the API key to your .env file as described in the installation steps.
+- Add the API key to your .env file as described in the installation steps.

-Contributing
+### Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-License
+### License

 This project is licensed under the MIT License.
 See the LICENSE file for details.